 Music is an important part of the Liturgy in our church.
-We are always looking for new members to join the Traditional Choir and the Folk Group.
+We are always looking for new members to join the Traditional Choir, Folk Group and the more recently established Youth Choir.

 The Traditional Choir leads the congregational singing at the 10.30 Mass on the 2nd, 3rd, 4th (and if required, 5th) Sunday of the month and major Feast Days.
 There is no music in August.